Aki-Kameyama Station (1936–2003): Station building

 Aki-Kameyama Station is located on the north side of Hiroshima Prefectural Route 268.
 The station is high above the road, and accessible by a long staircase, and the back of the station building has a sign visible from the roadway.
 It features one side platform capable of handling one line, and featuring an enclosed waiting area.
-The station was unmanned before this section of the Kabe Line was closed.
+The station was unstaffed before this section of the Kabe Line was closed.

 Surrounding area

 The Ōta River is approximately 25 meters to the south of Aki-Kameyama Station. Ōno Shrine is located about 200 km from the station, and a small general store is located 100m west.